Estimated reading time: 15 minutes

 Until then, let’s explore savings methods you may be already doing and perhaps some new ones.

-Paying off debt was the best feeling in the world, and with no help from anyone but ourselves.
+Paying off debt was the best feeling in the world, with no help from anyone but ourselves.

-If you’re not new to CBB, you may have already read some of our savings methods in various blog posts.
+If you’re not new to CBB, you may have read some of our savings methods in various blog posts.

 We have lovely CBB friends on this blog who share, comment and want to learn.